 Acceptable Use Policy

 The terms of this AUP are subject to change, so OFL encourages the user to periodically review this page in order to check the changes that may have been made to this AUP.
-Every time the customer uses or accesses the Services, the user agrees to the terms of the AUP as they exist at that time.
+Every time The Subscriber uses or accesses the Services, The Subscriber agrees to the terms of the AUP as they exist at that time.

 This Acceptable Use Policy (AUP) applies to all commercial and business relationships in which OFL is engaged.
 The Policy is intended to comply with legislation relating to commercial activity in all jurisdictions in which OFL operates.